-Construction is planned for the I-275 corridor to improve operations of the I-275 / SR 60 interchange and I-275 from east of the Howard Frankland Bridge to Lois Avenue.
+Construction is underway on the I-275 corridor to improve operations of the I-275 / SR 60 interchange and I-275 from east of the Howard Frankland Bridge to Lois Avenue.
 These improvements are designed to provide congestion relief by adding lanes to I-275.

 Here are the planned improvements: